goepp/r-blas/README.md

 ## LAPACK
 LAPACK is built on top of BLAS in the sense that it calls functions from BLAS.
 Hence, choosing a faster BLAS implementaion for your CPU may accelerate LAPACK as well.
 Likewise BLAS, LAPACK comes under different implementations.
-Netlib LAPACK is the official LAPACK implementation, and Intel MKL, Accelerate, and OpenBLAS all include a reimplementation of LAPACK.
+Netlib LAPACK is the official LAPACK implementation, and Intel MKL and Accelerate both include a reimplementation of LAPACK.

 Given that BLAS and LAPACK implementations often come bundled together, I will refer to both libraries under the name "BLAS".